LinguaPhylo/linguaPhylo.github.io/setup.md

 SLPhy is an application to simulate data via command line given a file containing the LPhy script.
 The bash script [slphy](https://github.com/LinguaPhylo/linguaPhylo/blob/master/bin/slphy) can be found in the `bin` directory.
-For Windows, please use `slphy.bat`.
+For Windows, please use `slphy.bat` and copy the LPhy script with "data" to the "Documents" folder.

 To run SLPhy, navigate to the folder containing the LPhy scripts and execute the following commands.
 Please ensure that you have the necessary write permissions in the working directory.

-For Windows, note that "C:\Program Files" is usually a protected directory.
-However, you can copy the "examples" and "tutorials" folders with "data" into your "Documents" folder and work in that location to avoid any permission issues.

 To simulate data at 5 replicates, after replacing `$LPHY` variable with your LPhy installation path.